 Mastoid surgery (other)

 These procedures include various approaches to treat cholesteatoma by removing diseased bone and tissue.
-Atticotomy involves the removal of the outer attic wall, additional removal of the mastoid antrum is termed atticoantrostomy.
+Atticotomy (above) involves the removal of the outer attic wall, additional opening of the mastoid antrum is termed atticoantrostomy.

-A modified radical mastoidectomy involves additional removal of the posterior ear canal, the head of the malleus and incus bone with grafting of the tympanic membrane (as in myringoplasty) and widening of the canal (meatoplasty).
+A modified radical mastoidectomy involves additional removal of the bone of the posterior ear canal.
+This is called a canal wall down procedure because of this.
+The head of the malleus and incus bone may be removed if the disease has damaged them and there will be grafting of the tympanic membrane (as in myringoplasty) and widening of the canal (meatoplasty).